-While ThisWorldMusic's UMass-accredited Ghana program is open to the general public, LEAP students who attend will enroll directly through LEAP/SMC.
-The Ghana Study Abroad program meets the Senior Project requirement and/or a LEAP Elective.
+ThisWorldMusic's UMass-accredited Ghana program is open to the general public.
+For LEAP students, the Ghana Study Abroad program meets the Senior Project requirement and/or a LEAP Elective.

 Course itinerary to include: